allwynavalos/P1_Pokedex/README.md

     1. Build app with more style
     2. Add pokemon theme song if able to
     3. Add links to other pokemon resources and direct it to the appropriate page.
+    4. Possbly adding another API for the Pokemon pictures to display

 Goals: